deepspire/Proton2D/README.md

 xmake
 ```

-project is not static so you need to add SDL's .dll in same folder as burger2d .exe
+project is not static so you need to add SDL's .dll in same folder as Proton2D.exe

 ## Base requirements
 - SDL3